 NOTE - The MPLS-TP architecture also supports the data plane for DiffServ-TE, as defined in [b-IETF RFC 4124].
 The TC processing for Diff-Serv and DiffServ-TE is the same.
-The data planes of Diff-Serv and of the variants of DiffServ-TE differ in the implementation of the queuing process within the Server/MT_A functions.
+The data planes of Diff-Serv and of the variants of DiffServ-TE differ in the implementation of the queuing process within the Server/MT A functions.
 These details are outside the scope of this Recommendation.

-The setting of the traffic class (TC) field is as defined in [IETF RFC 3270] and [IETF RFC 5462] for the short-pipe and uniform models with no Penultimate Hop Popping (PHP).
+The setting of the traffic class (TC) field is as defined in [IETF RFC 3270] and [IETF RFC 5462] for the short pipe and uniform models with no Penultimate Hop Popping (PHP).

-The TC behaviour of these tunnelling models is provided in this clause by means of diagrams that describe the TC processing that occurs in each of the transport processing functions in the appropriate reference diagram.
+The TC behaviour of these tunnelling models for the short-pipe and uniform models with no Penultimate Hop Popping (PHP) is provided in this clause by means of diagrams that describe the TC processing that occurs in each of the transport processing functions in the appropriate reference diagram.
+The TC behaviour description for other modes of operation is not described in this version of the Recommendation.